JFlewitt/JFlewitt/README.md

 ### Hi there 👋

 My name is Jonah, and I am a graduate of BSc Maths and Physics from the University of St. Andrews, and of MSc Weather and Climate Science from the University of Exeter.
 Through my time at university I learned to code using Python, R, and briefly Wolfram Mathematica.
+For my postgraduate dissertation I heavily utilised python scripts to run atmospheric simulations and analyse the data.
+I have used R and Python scripts to complete assignments throughout my academic career.
 <!--
 **JFlewitt/JFlewitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.